e-Learning at Connect

 There is no office staff in the school and therefore calls and messages left on the main number may not be retrieved in a timely manner.

 Online Class Configuration and Scheduling

 In order to make online classes more manageable for staff and engaging for students, each class will be divided into two groups of 13 students for the purpose of “synchronous” (virtual face-to-face over Zoom or Google Hangout/Meet), online classes.
 Teachers are developing a schedule of online classes that will be shared with parents and students by April 5th.

 Expected Online Behaviour and Conduct

-We must all use effective home-school communication and recognize that we are placing students in an unfamiliar learning environment that can be extremely difficult for some to find the focus, motivation, and resilience to engage in learning.
+The use of effective home-school communication, and recognition that we are placing students in a new learning environment, will go a long way in supporting learners that are struggling with focus, motivation, and resilience.
 This will be a topic we will cover in our first Zoom sessions for parents (see Parent Support).

 Learning Management Systems (e-Learning Platforms)